nfriess/carrier_infinity/README.md

 # Notify

-Notify has been imbedded to send alerts on configured messages.
+Notify has been embedded to send alerts on configured messages.

 # Design